On Observables in a Dark Matter-Clustering Quintessence System

 \section{Introduction}

-\noi A detailed understanding of the-nonlinear formation of structure in the Universe is of paramount importance for cosmology.
+\noi A detailed understanding of the mildly-non-linear formation of structure in the universe is of paramount importance for cosmology.
 These scales carry crucial information both on early (e.g. non-Gaussianities \cite{Dalal:2007cu}) and late-time (e.g. current cosmic acceleration \cite{Huterer:2013xky}) physics.
-Several approaches have been developed to tackle the dynamics in these regimes, from N-body simulations to perturbative frameworks \cite{Bouchet:1995ez}-\cite{Carrasco:2013mua}.
-In what follows we adopt the latter treatment to investigate the effects of adding a clustering quintessence component to dark matter in the fluid description.
+Several approaches have been developed to tackle the dynamics in these regimes, with N-body simulations as the one able to probe deeper into the highly non-linear regime.\\ Remarkably, it is also possible to construct consistent perturbative formalisms \cite{Bouchet:1995ez}-\cite{Carrasco:2013mua} that deliver observables up to scales of about $\sim 0.5\,[{\rm h/Mpc]}$.
+The perturbative framework, although severely limited in k-reach, enables one to account for the various layers of physics that make up actual large scale structure observables.
+From baryonic effects \cite{Lewandowski:2014rca} to biased tracers\cite{Senatore:2014eva} to redshift space \cite{Lewandowski:2015ziq,delaBella:2018fdb}; from primordial non-Gaussianities \cite{Angulo:2015eqa} to the extra degrees of freedom of dark energy and modified gravity models.
+In particular, the effective field theory treatment \cite{Baumann:2010tm} of large scale structure encapsulates the action of unaccessible smaller scales on (at reach) long-wavelength modes in a number of ``UV" coefficients, to be determined by comparison with simulations and, in the near future, observations.\\ In what follows we adopt the perturbative treatment to investigate the effects of adding a clustering quintessence component to cold dark matter in the fluid description.